 Ensuite, nous avons bu du lait (Next, we drank milk)

 There’s a fine line between these two, and you’ll have to tread carefully.
 While the first one is widely used as the French equivalent of “because”, car leans more towards meaning “since” or “for” instead.

 Ils adorent naviguer parce que ca donne de l’adrénaline

 (They love to sail, because it gives them adrenaline)

-When seen as a standalone ‘Tant’ means to express an undefined quantity.
-With a slight modification, by adding the faithful ‘que’, the word becomes a transitional word.
+By itself, tant is used to express an undefined quantity of something.
+But with a slight modification and by adding the faithful que, it becomes a transitional word.